Latta High School (Oklahoma)

-Latta High School is a high school located in Ada, Oklahoma.
-It is the only high school in the Latta School District.
+Latta High School is a high school located in Latta, Oklahoma, with an Ada postal address.
+It is the only high school in the Latta School District, which includes Latta and portions of Ada.

 39% of the student body is economically disadvantaged.
 Latta High placed in the top 5% of Oklahoma high schools for overall test scores.
 In 2016, the Oklahoma State Department of Education rated Latta High School as a High-Performing School.